Aakash12980/Sentence-Simplification-using-BERT-GPT2/README.md

-# Leveraging Bert-to-Bert Model for Sentence Simplification in Wikipedia Dataset
+# Leveraging Bert-to-GPT2 Model for Sentence Simplification in Wikipedia Dataset

 This model uses Bert-to-GPT2 EncoderDecoderModel in pytorch to simplify sentences.